garmfield/rgoodling3.github.io/index.md

 ### Problem

 With the evergrowing collection of emojis to choose from, we want to help users find their ideal emoji faster.
-There hae already been implementations of suggesting emojis to replace words in text, like on the Apple iPhone's predictive text feature, but we wanted to offer a solution that allows drawing images for accurate emoji suggestions.
+There has already been implementations of suggesting emojis to replace words in text, like on the Apple iPhone's predictive text feature, but we wanted to offer a solution that allows drawing images for accurate emoji suggestions.
 Emojis are overall a universal language, so this feature could be used as a translating dictionary without having to store data for words in every language.
 Along with everyday use, our feature could help those who are non-verbal express themselves better.
 By drawing the things they are thinking, it could help caretakers and friends better understand the needs and thoughts through emojis which can be understood by all.

 ### Data